Into the hot-seat

 1964 - We made our first appearance in European competition in the preliminary round of the European Cup.
 We won 5-0 at Icelandic champions Knattspyrnufélag Reykjavíkur, with Gordon Wallace and Roger Hunt both netting braces and Phil Chisnall grabbing his first reds goal.
 This remains our record equal away win in Europe.
 The return leg was just as straightforward, as we ran out 11-1 winners on aggregate.

-2010 – Keeper Brad Jones signed from Middlesbrough for £2.3m.
-He has only played nineteen senior reds games to date, although one of these was our recent victorious FA Cup Semi-final derby at Wembley.
+2010 - Keeper Brad Jones signed from Middlesbrough for £2.3m.
+He has only 22 nineteen senior reds games to date, although one of these was our victorious FA Cup Semi-final derby at Wembley in April 2012.

 1980 - Former right-back Jan Kromkamp was born in Makkinga in the Netherlands.
 He made just eighteen reds appearances following his January 2006 swap arrival from Villarreal, and left after less than eight months at Anfield with an FA Cup winners' medal.

 1970 - Øyvind Leonhardsen was born in Kristiansund in Norway.
 He signed from Wimbledon in June 1997 for £3.5m, scoring seven times in 49 reds appearances before Gérard Houllier off-loaded him to Tottenham Hotspur for £3m in August 1999.

 2003 - Steve Finnan and Harry Kewell both made their official reds bows as we lost 2-1 at home to Chelsea.
 Michael Owen scored a twice-taken penalty, our 300th League goal since Gérard Houllier took sole charge.
 Future red Glen Johnson played his first League game for the visitors, with Juan Sebastián Verón on target and Jimmy Floyd Hasselbaink bagging the last of his seven goals against the reds.

 2006 - Darren Potter joined Wolverhampton Wanderers on loan, having not fully convinced in his seventeen senior reds outings.
 He made the move permanent the following January, after one goal in 24 outings for Wolves.